 Stainless steel alone is tough to the machine.
 Most stainless steels are made out of austenitic grades like 303, and these grades are generally tough to produce with a good surface finish, even though Advance Grinding does it wonderfully.

-Metallurgist are constantly coming up with different ways to produce better machined and finished stainless steels.
-Engineering formulas are made to improve conventional cutting speeds so that feeds would perform well at high speed in high temperature cutting conditions.
+Metallurgists are constantly coming up with different ways to produce better machined and finished stainless steel.
+Engineering formulas are made to improve conventional cutting speeds so that feeds would perform well at high speed in high-temperature cutting conditions.

-Aside from the formulation for cutting speeds, taking proper control of other alloying elements including nickel, nitrogen, carbon, and sulfur contributes to the improvements of steel machinability characteristics.
-With the addition of sulfur, for example, there comes a great ease in machinability.
+Aside from the formulation for cutting speeds, taking proper control of other alloying elements including nickel, nitrogen, carbon, and sulfur contribute to the improvements of steel machinability characteristics.
+With the addition of sulfur, for example, there comes great ease in machinability.